Real operator spaces and operator algebras: Introduction

 We will begin our paper with several fundamental applications.
 Section \ref{absc} establishes the real case of some of the most important characterizations of objects of particular interest in operator spaces: operator algebras, operator modules, unital operator spaces, and operator systems.
 In Section \ref{csiros} we characterize when a real operator space may be given a complex structure.
 For example, as we observe, the quaternions are a real operator space and a complex Banach space, but are not a complex operator space.
 We explain why this happens and what is needed to remedy it.
 We show also in this section that in contrast to the Banach space case (see e.g.\ \cite{FG}), every complex operator space $X$ has a unique complex operator space structure up to complete isometry, and moreover such structure has a very simple classification.

 Section \ref{ospm} is devoted to extending to real operator spaces the deeper aspects of the theory of operator space multipliers and operator space centralizers (see \cite[Section 7]{BZ} for the latter in the complex case).
-Some of this will be needed in \cite{BK} which uses such multipliers and operator space centralizers in the real case.
-Indeed it will be applicable and often key in situations in the future involving the real case of operator modules in the sense of Christensen and Sinclair, or more generally involving subspaces of $B(H)$ that are invariant under left multiplication by various operators on $H$.
-The real theory differs in a few key details from the complex case.
+This is one of the more profound parts of the `completely isometric theory' of operator spaces.
+Some of this is needed in \cite{BK} which uses such multipliers and operator space centralizers in the real case.
+Indeed it will be applicable, and probably critical, in situations in the future involving the real case of operator modules in the sense of Christensen and Sinclair, or more generally involving subspaces of $B(H)$ that are invariant under left multiplication by various operators on $H$.
+The real theory differs in a few important details from the complex case.
+Some things are considerably more difficult in the real case.
+For example a hard question in the real case is the characterization of $M$-ideals in real TRO's; see a paper referred to in the Acknowledgements below.
 It does not apply to some operator spaces (some spaces have no interesting $M$-ideals or multipliers), but is a very powerful tool in spaces that do possess some `operator algebraic structure' in a loose sense.
-For example Section \ref{csiros} shows how multipliers are key to the complex structure of real operator spaces.
+For example Section \ref{csiros} shows how multipliers are a main ingredient in the complex structure of real operator spaces.
 The centralizer is a generalization of the center of a $C^*$-algebra, and is also often key to understanding the ideal structure (or $M$-ideal structure in general settings).
 Thus one may expect the centralizer to play a role in future generalizations of ideal structure and centers, and possibly in directions such as Bryder's result relating the intersection property to the action on the centre of the injective envelope \cite{Bry}.